temporalio/documentation/docs/node/workers.md

 <summary>

 3. Optionally, in Workflow code, when calling an Activity, you can specify the task queue by passing the `taskQueue` option to [`createActivityHandle()`](https://nodejs.temporal.io/api/namespaces/workflow/#createactivityhandle) or [`createChildWorkflowHandle()`](https://nodejs.temporal.io/api/namespaces/workflow/#createchildworkflowhandle).
-   If you do not specify a `taskQueue`, then the Node SDK places Activity Tasks in the same Task Queue as the Workflow Task Queue.
+   If you do not specify a `taskQueue`, then the Node SDK places Activity and Child Workflow Tasks in the same Task Queue as the Workflow Task Queue.

 </summary>